 The procedures, actions, and processes permitted by law for a profession.

+Scope of Certificate—

+The inferences about participants’ knowledge, skill, and/or competencies that can be justified based on the education/training provided and their performance on the assessment(s).

 Scope of Certification—

 The extent and boundaries of a certification program, typically describing the specific tasks performed by certified individuals and the knowledge and/or skills being assessed.